typecad/typecad/README.md

 ##  KiCAD + TypeScript + npm = **type**CAD
 > typeCAD is a way to programmatically create hardware designs.

-It's accomplished with TypeScript and all the goodness of the npm/Node.js ecosystem.
+It's done with TypeScript and all the goodness of the npm/Node.js ecosystem.

 - millions of packages that you can use
 - create portable/importable/shareable packages